Microbiology Department (MIC)

 Prokaryotic Molecular Genetics

 This course provides an in-depth study of the Central Dogma including DNA replication, transcription, and translation.
 In addition, specific focus is on mechanisms of gene exchange in prokaryotes including transformation (natural and artificial), conjugation, and transduction (including bacteriophage biology).
 Other topics covered include genetic terminology, recombination and transposition, mutagenesis and repair, and gene regulation.
 Laboratory emphasis is on bacterial mutagenesis, genetic exchange and cloning techniques.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Lect.
 2, Dis.
 1, Lab 3.
-Prerequisite: MIC 230; additional 300 or higher level MIC course with a lab; junior standing.
+Prerequisite: MIC 230; additional 300 or higher level MIC, BIO, or CHM course with a lab; junior standing.
 Consent of instructor.
 Offered Fall.

 MIC 420/520 Cr.3